 Füllen Sie das Formular während der arbeitsfreien Zeit aus.
 Die Klinik wird sich mit Ihnen in Verbindung setzen.Formular einfüllen

-Dr. Patricia Castellanos is the founder and medical director of CEDAF – Hearing centre, in Guatemala City.
-She is well-known throughout Latin America as a leading expert in audiology, with over 25 years of experience in diagnosing and treating hearing loss in various settings: hospitals, clinics, schools and philanthropic foundations, for patients of all ages from newborn to elderly.
+Dr. Patricia Castellanos de Muñoz is the founder and medical director of CEDAF – Hearing Center, in Guatemala City.
+She is well-known throughout Latin America as a leading expert in audiology, with over 25 years of experience in diagnosing and treating hearing loss in various settings: hospitals, clinics, schools, and philanthropic foundations, for patients of all ages from newborn to elderly.

-CEDAF, Hearing Centre is a full-service integrated audiology center dedicated to the prevention, diagnosis, management, and rehabilitation of hearing loss in babies, children, teenagers, and adults.
-Dr. Castellanos and the CEDAF, Hearing Centre clinic have:
+CEDAF, Hearing Center is a full-service integrated audiology center dedicated to the prevention, diagnosis, management, and rehabilitation of hearing loss in babies, children, teenagers, and adults.
+Dr. Castellanos and the CEDAF, Hearing Center clinic have:

-Dr. Castellanos explains that: “Early diagnosis and cochlear implant placement are very much related in that cochlear implant is one of the recommended management procedures for children with profound hearing loss, and for adults with progressive hearing loss.”
+Dr. Castellanos explains: “Early diagnosis and cochlear implant placement are very much related in that cochlear implant is one of the recommended management procedures for children with profound hearing loss, and for adults with progressive hearing loss.”

-Whether she is a distinguished guest speaker at sophisticated international ceremonies, or diagnosing hundreds of children in the poorest villages, Dr. Patricia Castellanos exudes the professionalism, passion and high standards of care for everyone who has the pleasure of knowing her.
+Whether she is a distinguished guest speaker at sophisticated international ceremonies or diagnosing hundreds of children in the poorest villages, Dr. Patricia Castellanos exudes professionalism, passion, and high standards of care for everyone who has the pleasure of knowing her.

 The doctor says, “Every day is different, and a source of tremendous inspiration.
 We care for the person, their symptoms, and most importantly, the trust that they place in us.
 We value what they treasure most: Their continued good health.”

-Dr. Castellanos has been an honored guest speaker at workshops and conventions in Brazil, the Dominican Republic, Perú, Ecuador, Bolivia, México, India, Moscow, Philippines, among others.
+Dr. Patricia Castellanos de Muñoz has been an honored guest speaker at workshops and conventions in Brazil, the Dominican Republic, Perú, Ecuador, Bolivia, México, India, Moscow, Philippines, among others.
 She has also attended courses in England, Germany, Argentina, Switzerland, México, and several cities across the USA.